ecnepsnai/otto/.github/CONTRIBUTING.md

 ## Server Web UI (aka Frontend)

-The web UI for the Otto server is a modern React.JS web application written in Typescript and packaged using Webpack.
+The web UI for the Otto server is a React.JS web application written in Typescript and packaged using Webpack.

 Directory structure: